 - 1) Age appropriate

-- 2) Sufficient quantity to maintain health
+- 3) Sufficient quantity to maintain health

 - 4) Formulated to satisfy ruminant needs

-3.3.1

-Calves must be fed a suitable diet as per required by the National Research Council.

 3.1.3

-Cattle must have free access to food each day, aside from when otherwise directed by an attending veterinarian.
+Camels must have free access to food each day, aside from when otherwise directed by an attending veterinarian.

 3.1.4

 Animals in the Paleo Approved Program must not be kept in an environment likely to cause nutrient deficiencies.

 3.1.5

 Producers must be aware of any mineral deficiencies and excesses on the farm or ranch, and correct deficiencies as necessary.

-3.1.7
+3.1.6

 Producers must be aware of the location of unsuitable feedstuffs, and remedy the environment and/or minimize animal access.

 3.2 WATER GUIDELINES

 3.2.1

-Cattle must have access to an adequate supply of clean drinking water at all times unless otherwise directed by a veterinarian.
+Camels must have access to an adequate supply of clean drinking water at all times unless otherwise directed by a veterinarian.

 3.2.1

-A supply of clean water must always be available to cattle that are kept at pasture.
+A supply of clean water must always be available to Camels that are kept at pasture.
 This includes ensuring that animals have access to a water supply that is devoid of ice.

 3.2.2

 When automatic water systems are used instead of sources such as creeks, ponds, or streams, they must be checked at least daily to ensure functionality.

 Note:

 Water troughs should be accessed from concrete platforms whenever possible to keep from causing deep mud, which could negatively affect animal welfare.

 3.2.3

 All local, state, and federal laws must be adhered to regarding access to running or still water resources.

 3.2.6

 Producers must have provisions for an emergency supply of clean water.

-3.3 ANIMAL SCORE, THRIFTINESS AND CONDITION
+3.3 ANIMAL THRIFTINESS AND CONDITION

 3.3.1

 Market animals must be fed an adequate amount to maintain full health throughout the course of their life.
 Forage must also be accessible at all times, unless otherwise directed by a veterinarian.

 3.3.2

-Standards for Production of Beef Cattle Scoring System:

-Body Conditioning Score System

-1) Extremely thin, emaciated, protruding ribs and bones, physically weak

-- 2) Poor, very thin, little visible muscle

-- 3) Thin, with poor fat layering, back clearly visible

-- 4) Borderline, light fat layer over ribs, fair amount of visible muscle

-- 5) Moderate to thin with light fat layer, little fat in brisket and tailhead

-- 6) Good, with medium fat layer, back has a rounded appearance

-- 7) Very good, frame fat layer is balanced , smooth ribs

-- 8) Obese, fat deposits on tailhead, dewlap and neck

-- 9) Extremely Obese, excessive fat deposits on dewlap, neck, back, and udders

-3.3.3

-A body condition score of 4 to 7 is considered a reasonable range for cattle.
-A body condition score of 1,2, 8, and 9 must be corrected by the producer.

-3.3.4

-The environment in which livestock are kept must protect them from physical and thermal discomfort and distress.
+The environment in which livestock in the Paleo Approved program are kept must protect them from physical discomfort and distress.
 Excessive occurrence of the following may be indicative of environmental issues and must be addressed appropriately:

 - 1) Calluses

 - 2) Swelling

 - 3) Injuries

 - 4) Bruising

 - 5) Infections

 - 6) Laminitis

 - 7) Hematomas

 - 8) Abscesses

 - 9) Broken bones and tails

 - 10) Scars

 3.4 HUMANE ENVIRONMENT

+3.4.1

 No holding facilities, handling facilities, buildings, or other structures that animals have access to should cause injury or undue distress to the animal.
 Buildings must be:

 - 1) Well designed and constructed to promote animal care

 - 2) Well maintained paying particular attention to handling pens

 - 3) Regularly inspected

 Fences must be: